The best hotels in Boracay

 The main road running through the island, sometimes called the 'main highway,' connects all three stations and runs parallel to the beach about 500 meters inland.
 If your hotel says it's on the main road, that means it's a 5-10 minute walk to the beach.
 Not beachfront.
 Know the difference before you book.
 Malay town, just outside the main tourist zone, has banks, a wet market, and a Mercury Drug pharmacy. useful for basics without tourist pricing.

-Boracay's best neighborhoods
+Boracay's best hotel regions

 Start with Station 1 if you want the best stretch of White Beach and easy access to D'Mall.
 Station 2 is livelier and cheaper, but the beach gets crowded fast.